Skip to main content

 Who can use it: People who meet Wisconsin Medicaid and functional rules and can live in a home or community setting.
 The ADRC starts the screening and referral process.

 How it helps: IRIS gives the senior the most control.
 The person can choose providers, help set schedules, and in some cases hire family members.
-Wisconsin’s IRIS policy manual says IRIS self-directed personal care can include legally liable relatives, and Wisconsin defines that term to include a spouse.
-Adult children can also be hired if they meet program rules.
+Wisconsin’s IRIS SDPC page says a participant may hire family members for self-directed personal care, but the person who represents the participant for IRIS SDPC cannot also provide the personal care.

 How to apply or use it: Start with the ADRC.
 If the senior chooses IRIS, the ADRC makes a referral to an IRIS consultant agency.
-Wisconsin publishes IRIS contact lists for consultant agencies and fiscal employer agents, including GT Independence, iLIFE, and Premier Financial Management Services.
+Wisconsin publishes IRIS contact lists for consultant agencies, fiscal employer agents, and ombudsman help.

 What to gather or know first: IRIS has a published timeline.
 Wisconsin says the approved IRIS service plan should be implemented within 60 calendar days from the referral date.
-If the senior uses IRIS Self-Directed Personal Care, there is nurse oversight, and Wisconsin says the separate SDPC budget is built using a $12.07 standard hourly wage.
-Also, EVV is required for IRIS self-directed personal care and routine supportive home care.
+If the senior uses IRIS Self-Directed Personal Care, there is nurse oversight.
+Ask the consultant agency and fiscal employer agent what hourly rate, taxes, worker paperwork, and EVV steps apply before the family worker starts.

 Family Care self-directed supports